Apprpt-Central/dns-lookup/README.md

 MariaDB SQL Trigger for SRV based DNS lookup using PowerDNS 4.2 This provides access to the AllStar Link database via DNS.

+## Requirements

+This code requries that you already have Asterisk Realtime setup and are familiar with storing usernames and passwords for IAX2 clients in a database.

+This code has been used with Asterisk 13 as it was the version of Asterisk that powered ASL Registration.
+The code in this repository should work with any version of Asterisk Realtime that uses the same database format as Asterisk 13.

+Note: Information on setting up Asterisk Realtime is beyond the scope of this document.
+You can find information regarding Asterisk Realtime at https://wiki.asterisk.org/wiki/display/AST/Realtime+Database+Configuration

 ## Overview
 This supports the following records under the subdomain of nodes.allstarlink.org:
 * SRV